rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-cli.md

 # Accessing the CLI

+!!! info

+    Jump to the bottom of the page for a list useful CLI commands.

 Embedded within the controller modules is a command-line interface (CLI) that enables you to manage and monitor the storage system.
 The CLI can be accessed in two ways:

 - Use SSH or HTTPS on a management host that is remotely connected to a controller module network port through a LAN.
 HTTP and Telnet are supported, but not recommended.